New :Karmen takes over Silvr activities

 Revenue Based Financing (RBF) funds are transmitted on a virtual card that makes it easy to take control of the cash flow.
 The process is digitalized and fast: in only 48 hours, a company can receive funds.

-The consideration to be paid is not an interest rate, but a annual percentageusually around 6 to 10%, on the company's future revenues.
-The amount of the monthly payments is calculated according to the monthly financial results of the company.
+The consideration payable is not an interest rate, but an annual percentage, generally around 6 to 10%, of the company's future income.
+The amount of the monthly payments is calculated based on the company's monthly financial results.

 The amount is therefore flexible, unlike the monthly payments of a bank loan.
 Finally, the company that received the cash pays back the investor monthly over six, nine or twelve months.

-Revenue Based Financing (RBF) offers the possibility of ensuring sustainable growth, in particular by optimizing certain indicators such as the Cash Conversion Cycle.
-Cash advances can also be envisaged as a rapid complement to cover one-off cash shortfalls, as part of an overall cash flow management strategy.
+The type of loan we offer provides the opportunity to ensure sustainable growth, particularly by optimizing certain indicators such as the Cash Conversion Cycle. cash advances can also be considered as a quick supplement to cover temporary cash flow gaps, as part of an overall cash flow management strategy.

-The RBF can also complement a fundraising or a Bridge.
-Indeed, if the fund raising is more focused on long term actions, the RBF can bring a quick cash flow for short term investments.
-This is a very interesting win-win strategy to implement.
+Karmen financing can also supplement fundraising or a bridge.
+While fundraising focuses more on long-term actions, Karmen financing can provide quick cash flow for short-term investments .
+It is a very attractive win-win strategy to implement.

 How to choose the most suitable financing method for your company?